Southern Indiana

 James Hutchinson's Fort

-A settlers' fort.
-No remains, exact site located about 800 feet down the railroad from the present-day Marion-Kay Spice Company.
+A settlers' fortified log cabin or blockhouse, but not stockaded.
+Site located about 800 feet down the railroad line from the Marion-Kay Spice Company.

 (1805), Seymour